cckpg/autoproxy2privoxy/README.md

 which is the default, unless you know what you're doing.

 Privoxy should automatically pick up the new config.
-Now just point your program to Privoxy, who will automatically determine whether to forward to SOCKS or not.
+Now just point your program to Privoxy (`localhost:8118` by default), who will automatically determine whether to forward to SOCKS or not.

 License
 -------